-The Report to the Council on Climate Preparedness and Resilience, published August 31, 2016, highlights accomplishments to date against the President’s Action Plan and provides an overview of some of the Administration’s work on drought response since 2009.
-It is the first of what will be regular updates on the NDRP’s commitment to work across federal agencies to deliver on-the-ground results.
+- The Report to the Council on Climate Preparedness and Resilience, published August 31, 2016, highlights accomplishments against the President’s Action Plan and provides an overview of some of the Administration’s work on drought response since 2009.
+It was the first of regular updates on the NDRP’s commitment to work across federal agencies to deliver on-the-ground results.

 Enhancing Community Preparedness for Drought

 Drought affects all facets of our society, from food production to water quality to public health, and there is a growing need to help communities, agriculture, businesses, and individuals threatened by drought to plan accordingly.
 From 1980-2000, major droughts and heat waves within the U.S. alone resulted in costs exceeding $100 billion.
 In 2012, approximately two-thirds of the continental U.S. was affected by chronic drought.
 Severe droughts are projected for the next several decades, impacting the nation’s communities and economy.